marriott-library/samvera-newspapers-vagrant/README.md

 You can shell into the machine with `vagrant ssh` or `ssh -p 2222 vagrant@localhost`

-## Using the App
+## Using/testing the Newspaper_works Application

-* The Vagrant box contains Newspaper_Works application: `/home/vagrant/newspaper_works`

-* Start vagrant box provisioning: `cd samvera-vagrant && vagrant up`
+* Ensure you're in the samvera-vagrant directory

 * Shell into vagrant box **three times** `vagrant ssh`